-A degree equivalent to a UK second class honours (2:2) degree, or higher, in engineering or a science-based subject.
+A minimum of a UK second class honours degree (2.2), or equivalent, in engineering or a science-based subject.
 Consideration will be given to applicants with equivalent academic or professional qualifications in an engineering or natural science subject.
-Given the nature of the course and the broad range of skills required by professionals working in these topic areas, students with degrees from other disciplines (e.g. architecture and economics), and a proven track record in work, will also be considered.
+Given the nature of the course and the broad range of skills required by professionals working in these topic areas, students with degrees from other disciplines (eg architecture and economics) and a proven track record in work will also be considered.

 We also welcome and accept students with a wide range of international equivalent qualifications.